Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 # Coupons

-## Validate a coupon
+## Validate coupon

-Validates a coupon
+This function validates a coupon, if it´s valid or not.

 | **Function(POST)** | **Parameter** | **Type** | **Description** |
 | --- | --- | --- | --- |